bcw222/chromium-website/site/chromium-os/developer-library/guides/debugging/debugging-features/index.md

 ## Disabling debugging features

-On a managed Chrome OS device, most debugging features remain enabled, even after powerwashing or wiping the data.
+On a managed ChromeOS device, most debugging features remain enabled, even after powerwashing or wiping the data.
 Use one of the following processes to disable features, depending on your requirements:

-*   [Chrome OS recovery
+*   [ChromeOS recovery
             process](https://support.google.com/chromebook/answer/1080595)
 *   The [cros
             flash](http://www.chromium.org/chromium-os/build/cros-flash) script
-            for updating the Chrome OS image directly
+            for updating the ChromeOS image directly
 *   The [cros
             flash](http://www.chromium.org/chromium-os/build/cros-flash) script

-            for updating the Chrome OS image via USB (or directly using the `--clobber-stateful` flag)
+            for updating the ChromeOS image via USB (or directly using the `--clobber-stateful` flag)
 *   [Powerwash](https://support.google.com/chromebook/answer/183084)
             process